Naturalistic Computational Cognitive Science: Towards generalizable models and theories that capture the full range of natural behavior: Building from naturalistic experiments to cognitive theories

 \subsection{Performing controlled experiments by parametrically manipulating naturalistic data (in unnatural ways)}

-Developing and testing models on truly naturalistic data introduces new issues that are absent in simple artificial settings.
+Developing and testing models on truly naturalistic data introduces new issues \andrew{compared to} simple artificial settings.
 Naturalistic data distributions may be too ``easy''---e.g. they may only rarely include edge-cases that test key capabilities \citep{zhang2023deep}---thus, testing average performance over naturalistic data may disguise important failures.
 Relatedly, in naturalistic data, features may be confounded, which can prevent readily disentangling the solutions a model uses.
 For example, models trained on ImageNet \citep{deng2009imagenet} rely on features like texture more than humans do \citep{geirhos2018imagenet}, but still perform similarly on ImageNet.
-These issues limit our ability to achieve deep understanding from experimenting with only the distribution of naturalistic data \citep{rust2005praise}.
+These issues limit our ability to achieve deep understanding \andrew{when} experimenting with only the \andrew{naturalistic distribution} \citep{rust2005praise}.

-However, we believe that these challenges are surmountable by parametrically manipulating rich, naturalistic data (Fig. \ref{fig:data_dimensions_controlled_experiments})---preserving or enhancing its richness, while more carefully manipulating theoretically-motivated constructs \citep[cf.][]{jain2024computational}.
+However, these challenges are surmountable by parametrically manipulating rich, naturalistic data (Fig. \ref{fig:data_dimensions_controlled_experiments})---preserving or enhancing its richness, while still carefully manipulating theoretically-motivated constructs \citep[cf.][]{jain2024computational}.
 For example, \citet{geirhos2018imagenet} engineered datasets that combine natural shapes and textures in unnatural ways.
-To do so, the authors exploited the contemporary ML technique of iterative style transfer \citet{gatys2016image}---combining the features of different images at different spatial scales---thus illustrating how progress in AI models unlocks new experimental approaches.
-These conflicting shape-texture datasets helped to inspire similar experiments on humans \citep{jagadeesh2022texture,jagadeesh2022human}; surprisingly, those studies found that human visual cortex likewise appears to use textural rather than shape-focused representations, and shape-driven behavior is thus mediated by downstream readout processes.
-Thus, manipulating features to test models can lead to new insights into brain function.
+To do so, the authors exploited the contemporary ML technique of iterative style transfer \citep{gatys2016image}---combining features of different images at different spatial scales---thus illustrating how progress in AI models unlocks new experimental approaches.
+These conflicting shape-texture datasets helped to inspire similar experiments on humans \citep{jagadeesh2022texture,jagadeesh2022human}; surprisingly, those studies found that human visual cortex likewise appears to use textural rather than shape-focused representations. \andrew{Thus,} shape-driven behavior is mediated by downstream readout processes.
+Thus, manipulating \andrew{naturalistic} features to test models can lead to new insights into brain function.